 But if you just need that perfect pizzeria or meatery to line your stomach before a heavy day out, there's plenty of those too.

 Foundry 39 is an Instagrammable, industrial-style restaurant bar, serving brunch, sourdough pizzas and brisket burgers.
 Try their famous caramel and chilli chicken wings to give your day a kick start.
 For Scottish menus and whiskies galore, try gastropubs The Scran and Scallie or The Doric.
 A short walk from the Halls, MUMS' middle name is Great Comfort Food – literally!
 Head here for top notch home cooking and hefty portions.

 Having just celebrated its 70th year, The Edinburgh International Festival invites world class performers of dance, music, opera and theatre.
-This cultural explosion will descend on the city for three weeks from 3rd-27th August 2018.
+This cultural explosion will descend on the city for three weeks during August.
 During this time, Edinburgh’s famous Fringe Festival is a fantastic mixture of the weird and wonderful, from comedy to circus acts and the downright crackers.
 It’s an experience not to be missed.

 Guaranteed to get you in the summer spirit, Edinburgh’s Jazz and Blues Festival sees both modern and old-school swing, soul and blues-rock acts jazz up local venues over 10 days in July.
 Other events include Edinburgh Art Festival, Edinburgh International Film Festival and Edinburgh International Book Festival – all taking place between July and August.
 There’s no better place for culture vultures to spend their summer.

 You might be in need of a caffeine drip after exploring the beautiful Edinburgh streets.